 Our Analysis and Test Results

-In our testing the Tribit XFree Tune was able to produce decent clarity, with most compositions sounding relatively well defined and separated.
-However, it does tend to muddle some of the finer details in more complex movements, something the TaoTronics TT-BH22US does a better job of avoiding.
-Also, certain voices on podcass do have a very slight hiss to them that iss absent with the TaoTronics TT-BH22US.
+This is one area where the XFree Tune turned in a relatively good performance, earning an average score.
+In our testing, the XFree Tune could produce decent clarity, with most compositions sounding relatively well defined and separated.
+However, it tends to muddle some finer details in more complex movements.
+Also, certain podcast voices do have a very slight hiss to them.

-Lacking any sort of active noise cancellation, the Tribit XFree Tune fell towards the back of the pack in our noise isolation testing.
+Lacking any sort of active noise cancellation, the XFree Tune fell towards the back of the pack in our noise isolation testing.

-If you want over-ear headphones so you can listen to music while you work in a coffee shop and not be too disturbed by the noises around you, the Tribit XFree Tune will likely work.
-With music on a moderate volume we could still faintly make out the clicking of our keyboards, but conversations and glasses tinkering farther away were muffled enough that we didn't find them distracting.
+If you want over-ear headphones so you can listen to music while you work in a coffee shop and not be too disturbed by the noises around you, the XFree Tune will likely work.
+With music on a moderate volume, we could still faintly make out the clicking of our keyboards, but conversations and glasses tinkering farther away were muffled enough that we didn't find them distracting.

-The Tribit XFree Tune is a decent pair of budget headphones, but we would only recommend buying them if you find a sale, and if your head is at least on the smaller end of average
+The XFree Tune is oddly positioned.
+We would suggest most people spend a little more on the better-sounding headphones.
+However, if you have a smaller head and find the XFree Tune on sale, it's a worthwhile purchase.
+The Tribit XFree Tune is a decent pair of budget headphones, but we would only recommend buying them if you find a sale and if your head is at least on the smaller end of average.

 — Max Mutter and Steven Tata